webmakaka/javadev.org/website/docs/appserv/wildfly/8.2/jdbc/postgresql.md

 {% endhighlight %}

-И в блоке default-bindings заменить datasource
+And in default-bindings block i replaced datasource

 {% highlight xml %}